Client ResourcesCase StudyWorking with Clients

 Our team uses UserTesting.com to collect and analyse user feedback for our website.
 We then incorporate the findings into our content strategy and design.
 This process takes approximately one hour to complete.

 We begin by sending a short survey to a sample of your audience.
 After collecting feedback, we compare the results with what we already know about your website and target audience.
-This helps us identify where we can improve and what kind of content users are looking for.
+This helps us identify where to improve and what content users seek.

 We then invite the user base to participate in a longer, more detailed survey.
 We ask them to complete various tasks and watch videos to give us an in-depth look into their experiences.